 Just like with apples, I bet you have your favorite type when it comes to pears.

-Well, you can turn that favorite into something even more irresistible by giving this cake a go.
+Well, you can turn that favorite into something even more irresistible by giving this pear tart or this cake a go.

 Serve it with a cup of coffee, tea, or even with a glass of wine; it will always be a hit.
 You can even skip the powdered sugar on top — this fresh pear cake is still delightful in every bite.